MenkeTechnologies/zpwr/README.md

 - learn.service = systemd service that runs learning collection API
 - restart function that launches poll and learn by enabling and starting in systemd
 - central control of zpwr colorful output with `ZPWR_COLORS`
-- zsh completion with descriptions for parameters, aliases and global aliases
+- zsh completion with descriptions for parameters, regular, suffix and global aliases

 ## ZPWR Dependencies
 - zsh
 - tmux
-- neovim with 78 plugins and python3/node support
+- neovim with 79 plugins and python3/node support
 - perl
 - bash (4.0+, 3.2 not supported)
-- zinit with 80 plugins of which 45 are custom
+- zinit with 87 plugins of which 27 are custom
 - forked powerlevel10k zsh prompt with ~dirs
 - youcompleteme
 - ultisnips